Learning Plan for Becoming a Codex CLI Expert

 < <(gh pr diff $PR_NUMBER)

-For scheduled maintenance:
+For scheduled automation:

 # .github/workflows/codex-sweep.yml